Lim Beng Hong: Smuggling letters during the war

 After returning to Penang from England in 1927, she joined the law firm Lim & Lim Advocates and Solicitors.
 When the war broke out in 1938 and the Japanese invaded Malaya, Oon fled and went to live in Singapore.
 However, Singapore soon fell into Japanese occupation as well, but since the Asian population was allowed freedom, Oon decided to utilize that freedom and smuggle and deliver letters to prisoners of war that were held captive in Changi prison.

 First woman lawmaker of Malaya

 After the war, Oon became the first woman in Parliament in Malaya.
 She was appointed as one of the two women representatives of the Federal Legislative Council and she remained part of the council from 1948 to 1955.

 Politics

 After 1955, Oon got involved with politics.
 She joined the Labour Party in her hometown as a councillor.
 She was also the creator of the "Woman's Charter" which was included in the Pan-Malayan Labour Party manifesto.

 OBE Award

-In 1953, Oon received the Most Excellent Order of the British Empire Award for her services.
-This is a very prestigious award that citizens in Commonwealth countries received before they gained independence.
-It was awarded to Oon as a recognition of the contributions she has made for the betterment of society in British Malaya.
+In 1953, Oon received the Most Excellent Order of the British Empire Award in recognition of contributions for the betterment of society in British Malaya.

 President of the International Federation of Women Lawyers (FIDA)

-Oon was elected as the President of the International Federation of Women Lawyers in 1977.
+Oon was elected as the President of the International Federation of Women Lawyers in 1971.